djycn/faster-rcnn-implemented-with-torchvision/README.md

 ### data formats

-All images for training and evaluating should be stored in .jpg format and in folder images/.
-Iits labels should be in the form of 'class_index x1 y1 x2 y2' for all bounding boxes, and the class index shall start from 1.
+All images for training and evaluating should be stored in `.jpg` format and in folder `images/`.
+Iits labels should be in the form of `class_index x1 y1 x2 y2` (x ranging from 0 to W, y ranging from 0 to H)for all bounding boxes, and the `class index` shall start from 1.

-All classes' names shall be stored in classes.names one line for each class name with background as the default class name.
-The training images' directory shall be stored in train.txt like 0001.jpg, and the validating images shall be stored in valid.txt resembly.
+All classes' names shall be stored in `classes.names` one line for each class name with `background` as the default class name.
+The training images' directory shall be stored in `train.txt` like `0001.jpg`, and the validating images shall be stored in `valid.txt` resembly.

 ### License